github/libprojfs/t/README.md

   a successful test run, an empty `<directory>/test-mounts/` subdirectory may be left behind.

-  However, note that tmpfs does not support "user.\*" extended attributes, and so tests which depend on that functionality will fail if the test suite is run on the tmpfs filesystem.
+  However, note that tmpfs does not support `user.*` extended attributes, and so tests which depend on that functionality will fail if the test suite is run on the tmpfs filesystem.